How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 // withAvif: { quality: 80 },

-You can change the blurred image during loading with the tracedSVG option.
+You can change the blurry placeholder image using the tracedSVG option.

 https://www.gatsbyjs.com/plugins/gatsby-remark-images/#options

-You can change the loading="lazy" attribute on the img tag.
+You can change the loading="lazy" attribute applied to the img tag.
+This setting controls lazy loading.

 options: {